Advisory Committee

 The key to any successful human relations activity is the people involved.
 Therefore, the selection of an advisory board is of major importance.
 The administrative judge from each of Oakview's core counties have appointed two representatives to the advisory committee:

-• Belmont County: Kelly Carter and Tom Morgan
+• Belmont County: Kelly Carter and Tim Forte

 • Jefferson County: Fred Abdalla, Jr. and Joe Colabella

-• Guernsey County: Karen Wiggins and Tim Welch
+• Guernsey County: Tim Welch and Travis Stevens

-• Monroe County: Brenda Roberts and Zach Tolzda
+• Monroe County: Jennifer Burkhart and Jessica McElvey

 • Noble County: Jamie Mathers and Eric Marshall

-• Harrison County: Duran Morgan and Paige Wood
+• Harrison County: Mark Smith and Paige Wood

 Oakview Juvenile Residential Center's Advisory Board meets a minimum of one time per year with administration from Oakview.
 Meetings are held at Oakview.